Creating and Configuring a DAO¶

 Execute the deployment:

-The CLI will: 1.
-Deploy all contracts 2.
-Grant necessary roles 3.
-Configure governance parameters 4.
-Return your DAO address
+The CLI: 1.
+Deploys all contracts 2.
+Grants necessary roles 3.
+Configures governance parameters 4.
+Returns your DAO address

 4. Verify Configuration¶